juniorsundarCasual/TGT/vault/volume-3.chapter-203.md

 "This girl- You have no idea of the kind of powers we're dealing with.
 If what we're about to do in here gets out into the world..."
 Krish shuddered visibly at the thought.

-Marie shot a suspicious glare at Krish and quickly covered her chest with her hands.
+Marie squinted suspiciously at Krish and stuck out her tongue in challenge.
 Krish noticed her movement and scoffed loudly, "Stop distracting me!"

 "Fine, fine..."
 Marie muttered as she lay on her back and napped.